Habibi: Laying the Open-Source Foundation of Unified-Dialectal Arabic Speech Synthesis: Methodology

 \subsection{Linguistically-Informed Curriculum Learning}

-We employ a two-stage curriculum learning strategy to enhance the overall generative performance for Arabic dialects.
-In the first stage, we initialize the model with weights from the F5-TTS model~\cite{f5tts}, which is pre-trained on approximately 95K hours of large-scale Chinese and English data (detailed in Section~\ref{subsec:training_setup}).
-We then conduct supervised fine-tuning (SFT) using only MSA data.
-As a formal written standard, MSA favors the model to grasp fundamental grammatical norms and basic phonological structures of Arabic, enabling a relatively stable transfer of text-to-speech modality mapping capability from the original Chinese and English proficiency to Arabic.
+We employ a two-stage curriculum learning strategy to enhance generative performance across Arabic dialects.
+In the first stage, we initialize from F5-TTS~\cite{f5tts}, pre-trained on approximately 95K hours of Chinese and English data (\S\ref{subsec:training_setup}).
+We then perform supervised fine-tuning (SFT) on MSA data only.
+The rationale is linguistic: as the formal written standard shared across all Arabic-speaking regions, MSA provides the most regular phonological and grammatical patterns, making it an ideal bridge for transferring the model's text-to-speech capability from Chinese and English to Arabic.
+This stage allows the model to acquire foundational Arabic articulation before encountering the greater variability of dialectal data.

-The endpoint of the first stage is determined empirically by selecting the weights where the metric reflecting naturalness (\textit{e.g.}, UTMOS) converges to an optimum.
-This decision is made because, while pronunciation accuracy (\textit{e.g.}, WER) keeps improving with more training, the generated audio progressively adapts to the narrower distribution of the SFT data—largely sourced from ASR corpora, which have relatively lower SNR—resulting in a reduction of both speaker similarity and naturalness.
+The first-stage endpoint is determined empirically by selecting the checkpoint where the naturalness metric (\textit{e.g.}, UTMOS) converges to its optimum.
+This is because, while pronunciation accuracy (\textit{e.g.}, WER) continues improving with further training, the generated audio shifts toward the narrower SFT data distribution—largely from ASR corpora with lower SNR—degrading speaker similarity and naturalness.
+We therefore prioritize naturalness convergence as the transition criterion.

-In the second stage, we build a complementary suite of models through two parallel strategies, detailed in the ablation studies: specialized models refined via continued training on individual dialects; and unified models, enhanced by fine-tuning on all dialect data combined.
+In the second stage, we pursue two parallel strategies (ablated in \S\ref{subsec:effect_stage_training}): specialized models fine-tuned on individual dialects, and unified models fine-tuned on all dialect data jointly.
+The former targets peak per-dialect performance, while the latter tests whether a single model can generalize across the full dialectal spectrum—a central question of this work.